HR & Management

 “In the UK the CIPD identified stress as the main cause of absence from work and reports that nearly two fifths of employers feel stress as a cause of absence is increasing.”

-When quizzed about possible solutions, 65% of respondents identified flexible working as a way for employers to reduce staff stress, such as granting workers a degree of choice in work location as well as hours.
+When quizzed about possible solutions, 65 per cent of respondents identified flexible working as a way for employers to reduce staff stress, such as granting workers a degree of choice in work location as well as hours.
 This reflects growing recognition that multi-location working is widely beneficial, providing workers with a refreshing change of routine, the opportunity to work closer to home (and get home earlier) and also the financial advantage of not having to commute every day.

 When quizzed about possible solutions to the problem, some 65 per cent of respondents identified flexible working as a way to reduce stress.
 Employers were asked to grant their team a degree of choice in work location, as well as hours, to give them a refreshing change of routine, the opportunity to work closer to home (and get home earlier) and also the financial advantage of not having to commute every day.